GovTechSG/seed-documentation/post-onboarding-instructions/macos.md

-# Post onboarding instructions for macOS 12
+# macOS 12 post onboarding guide

 After onboarding your Internet Device to SEED, follow these instructions: